 9. Ben E. King - Stand By Me

-This song was also included on Rolling Stone’s list of 500 Greatest Songs of All Time.
-It was also inducted into the National Recording Registry by the Library of Congress, as a “culturally, historically, or aesthetically significant” song.
+“Stand By Me” is the only song on our list that features a double bass instead of an electric bass.
+Its main bass riff is one of the most recognizable bass lines ever recorded.
+This iconic track was not only included in Rolling Stone’s list of 500 Greatest Songs of All Time, but it was also inducted into the National Recording Registry by the Library of Congress as a “culturally, historically, or aesthetically significant” song.

 10. The Temptations - Ain't Too Proud To Beg

-Last but not least, we have another Temptations song, “Ain’t Too Proud To Beg”.
-It was released in 1966 on the Motown record label and reached number one on the Billboard R&B Charts.
+Last but not least, we have another Temptations classic, “Ain’t Too Proud To Beg.”
+Released in 1966 on the Motown label, the song reached number one on the Billboard R&B Charts and features the legendary Funk Brothers, with James Jamerson on bass.